Are you in the Power Struggle stage of your relationship? Take the quiz

 There are a number of factors to consider when choosing a couples therapist.
 It is important to find a therapist who is trained in couples therapy and has experience working with the specific issues that the couple is facing.
 It is also important to find a therapist who is a good fit for the couple, in terms of personality and style.

-Schedule an Initial Consultation
+Schedule an Initial Session

 If you would like to book your initial session of Imago Relationship Therapy with me, book a free consultation call with me.